Mastering Fact-Finding and Investigation

 - Craft the right questions, based on the five W's: who, what, where, when, why

 - Deal with reluctant, uncooperative, or emotional witnesses

 - See through smokescreens and issues unrelated to the complaint at hand

 - Conclude the interview on the right note

 d) Gathering and Documenting Evidence

 Drawing on templates and structured formats, you will practice compiling evidence to support your investigative findings.
-Experienced leaders will walk you through evidentiary do's and dont's.
-You will also learn how to identify useful evidence based on its relevance, credibility, and admissibility in court.
+Experienced leaders will walk you through evidentiary do's and don’ts.
+You will also learn how to identify useful evidence based on its relevance, credibility, and admissibility in legal proceedings.

 e) Reporting Your Findings